-Kano’s student Mitsuyo Maeda helped bring Judo to the West in the early 1900’s by competing in exhibition matches and prize fights.
-Maeda visited the United States in 1905.
+Kano’s student Mitsuyo Maeda travels to the West in the early 1900’s to compete in exhibition matches and prize fights.
+Maeda visits the United States in 1905.
 Later, he teams up with the Jiu Jitsu fighters in London.
-Maeda travels to Brazil in 1914, where he set up an academy to teach martial arts.
+Maeda travels to Brazil in 1914, where he sets up an academy to teach martial arts.

-Carlos Gracie learned from Maeda, or one of his students.
+Carlos Gracie is reported to take classes at Maeda’s academy.
 (The historical record is not clear.)
-Gracie and his brothers – especially Helio – started their own style of jiu jitsu.
-They opened the Gracie Academy in 1925 in Rio de Janeiro, Brazil.
+Gracie and his brothers – especially Helio – start their own style of jiu jitsu.
+They open the Gracie Academy in 1925 in Rio de Janeiro, Brazil.

-Brazilian Jiu Jitsu came to attention in America when Helio Gracie’s son, Rorion, helped start the Ultimate Fighting Championship in 1993 in Denver, Colorado.
-Rorion’s brother, Royce, was the first UFC champion, winning his fights by chokes from the back.
+Brazilian Jiu Jitsu comes to attention in America when Helio Gracie’s son, Rorion, starts the Ultimate Fighting Championship in 1993 in Denver, Colorado.
+Rorion’s brother, Royce, becomes the first UFC champion, winning his fights by chokes from the back.

-Zenyo Jiu Jitsu opened in Baltimore in 2015.
+Zenyo Jiu Jitsu opens in Baltimore in 2015.

 Our lineage can be listed as: Jigoro Kano > Mitsuyo Maeda > Carlos/Helio Gracie > Carlson Gracie > Andre Pederneiras > Marcelo Pereira/Scott Oates > John David Emmett > You